-The transition to a Parent Engagement Group (PEG) from the traditional Parents and Friends Model was delayed again but continues as the planning for school growth and development evolves.
+The transition to Family and Community Engagement (FACE) group from the traditional Parents and Friends model continued as the planning for school's growth and development evolved in 2024.
 Our parents are included in notification of all professional development and group meeting opportunities that are organised by the Catholic Schools Office, Parent Liaison Officer.
-Parents are encouraged to contact the Executive with any issues that may arise.